-Fall Lecture Series - The Meaford Tank Range Story *Virtual Talk - Online Only*
+Fall Lecture Series - The Meaford Tank Range Story - Online Lecture

 In the darkest days of World War II, when the Allies suffered loss after loss, the Canadian government hatched a desperate plan to turn the tide.
 Realizing that our troops needed better training to face the battles ahead on the European continent, they turned their hopes to a small corner of St. Vincent Township.
 Faced with the very real possibility that the Allies could lose the war, the government was determined to acquire the land as quickly and inexpensively as possible.
 This was not empty terrain though.
 Farmers, sawyers and fishermen had settled there a hundred years before and their descendants continued to ply their trades on the high plains, the lakes and shoreline and the deep forests of the area.
 The families were patriotic but expected the government to treat them fairly and with respect.
 The brewing conflict brought home the war’s urgency, fear and patriotism to Grey County, and formed a legacy not only in St. Vincent Township but in other communities throughout the region.

 This talk is presented by Grey Roots' own Stephanie McMullen.
 Stephanie has enjoyed a varied career at the museum, beginning back in 1999.
 After earning an MA in history from the University of Calgary, Stephanie worked at the Centre d’Interprétation de la Côte de Beaupré, the Mackenzie King Estate and the Canadian Museum of Civilization before arriving at the County of Grey-Owen Sound Museum.